chipsalliance/adams-bridge/docs/AdamsBridgeSCA.md

 ### Masking & Shuffling ON (1,000,000 traces)

 **ML‑KEM**
-- No first‑order leakage up to 1M traces.
+- No first‑order leakage up to 1M traces for PWM pair-wise.
 - **Figure 4:** ![](./images/mlkem_masked_shuffled_tvla_1m.png)

 **ML‑DSA**
 - No first‑order leakage up to 1M traces.
 - Minor excursions (4.5 < \|t\| < 5.5) from ~275K but bounded.
 - The minor excutsions are observed in memory write of an PWM.
-Since the shuffling is enabled, the excursions present for the first 63 cycles of memory write and not for masked operations.
+Since the shuffling is enabled, the excursions present for the 16 cycles of memory write and not for masked operations.
+It presents for the 16 cycles because shuffling has a randomness space of 16.
+It means that first memory write can happen between 217th cycle and 233rd cycle when the shuffling is enabled.
 - **Figure 5:** ![](./images/mldsa_masked_shuffled_tvla_1m.png)

 ---